BBVA/waf-brain/README.rst

 What's WAF-Brain
 ================

-This project was born to try to create a WAF(Web Application Firewall) with Deep Learning way.
+This project was born to try to create a WAF (Web Application Firewall) with the **Machine-Learning-Deep Learning Way**.

-Currently the project only includes models for SQL Injection Attacks, but you can use your custom machine-learning model.
+**Currently** the project only includes models for **SQL Injection Attacks**, but you can use your custom machine-learning model.

 Install
 =======